dreXiar/STTMQTTMobileApp/README.md

-# speechtotextflutter

-A new Flutter project.
+A voice command app with Flutter and MQTT

 ## Getting Started